balkon16/SRI-HW7/README.md

 Having cloned the repository you can run the application locally and access it via the `http://localhost:8081/api` endpoint.
 There are two entities implemented: *ExchangeRates* and *DataSources*.
-You can recreate requests using the attached Postman collection.
+You can recreate requests using the attached Postman collection (the _postman_collection.json_ file).